 involved internalize ("buy into") the "job" and make the

 task a part of their own ethos.
 (E.g., "Ours is not to reason why / Ours is but to do or die.")

 Related to this is the "Just a Job" fallacy.
 (E.g.,

 "How can torturers stand to look at themselves in the mirror?

-But, I guess it's OK because for them it's just a job like any
+But, I guess it's OK because for them it's just a job.")
+(See also "Blind Loyalty,"

 Guilt by Association: